1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-The most commonly used code for a sliding hiatal hernia is K44.1.
-Your doctor will confirm and document the exact code based on your hernia type and findings.
+The most commonly used code that is used is a sliding hiatal hernia, which is K44.1.
+It will be known and noted by the appropriate code based on her kind of hernia and findings by your doctor.

 What foods make reflux worse?

-Are there safe exercises to try with a hiatal hernia?
+Are there safe exercises that can be tried in the instance of hiatal hernia?

-Small hiatal hernias rarely resolve spontaneously.
-However, symptoms can often be controlled effectively with diet, lifestyle adjustments, and medications.
+Small sized hiatal hernias rarely overcome themselves.
+However, the symptoms can in most cases be put in check by diet, lifestyle modification, and drugs.

 Related Blogs